tbranyen/backbone.layoutmanager/README.md

 ```

 * __Fetch__:
-Uses jQuery to find a selector and returns its `innerHTML`.
+Uses jQuery to find a selector and returns its `innerHTML` content.

 ``` javascript
 fetch: function(path) {